MonishPrabhu/MonishPrabhu/guessgame.md

+import stramlit as st
 import random

 def guessing_game():
     number_to_guess = random.randint(100, 1000)
     attempts = 15  # Number of chances

-    print("Welcome to the Number Guessing Game!")
+    st.write("Welcome to the Number Guessing Game!")
-    print("I'm thinking of a number between 100 and 1000.")
+    st.write("I'm thinking of a number between 100 and 1000.")
-    print(f"You have {attempts} chances to guess the number.")
+    st.write(f"You have {attempts} chances to guess the number.")

     for attempt in range(attempts):
         try: